 But back to Pau.
 It’s a small but character-filled city, perched on a rock, overlooking a stunning valley.
-There are excellent restaurants, curious little shops and the marvelous Pau Market.
+There are excellent restaurants, curious little shops and the marvellous Pau Market.
 Oh, and, of course, there is a castle.

-Drive a little over an hour from the city and you’re smack in the middle of the Pyrenees, and some of the most stunning mountain scenery anywhere.
-Drive a little further and you’re on the coast, with a choice of eating foie-gras in Bayonne or tapas in San Sebastian.
+Drive a little over an hour from the city, and you’re smack in the middle of the Pyrenees, and some of the most stunning mountain scenery anywhere.
+Drive a little further, and you’re on the coast, with a choice of eating foie-gras in Bayonne or tapas in San Sebastian.
 Surrounding Pau are rolling fields of vineyards producing the sweet, local Jurancon wine (which I’ve been lucky enough to photograph).
 Yes, we could easily live here too.

 Like La Rochelle, we had a mere taste of what St. Emilion has to offer, but we sure liked what we tasted.
 With a population of a little over 2000, St. Emilion is not actually a city.
 It’s barely a village.
 But it’s a village utterly dedicated to the production and consumption of wonderful wines – in other words, our kind of place.

 We stopped in St. Emilion to meet with friends for lunch and were thoroughly enchanted.
 From the top of the town, it feels as if the vineyards stretch to the ends of the earth.
 The earliest vines were planted here by the Romans, in the second century.
 We figure they know a thing or two about winemaking in these parts.